puvie2005/PuvananBlogsite/docs/embedded.md

 * Next up use the digitalWrite function but set it as "LOW".
 This turns off the LED
 * Place a delay(500).
 This turns off the LED for half a second.
 Since this is in void loop, this cycle will repeat causing a blinking repetition :)
 * Take note that the IDE is case-sensitive.
 Use CAPS for "HIGH", "LOW", "OUTPUT" and "INPUT".
 Note the capital "W" in digitalWrite.

+#### Traffic light
+* Let us retry the previous example but with a different variation.
+* We will be adding another 2 LEDs to control a blinking process.
+* Give it a go with the experience from the previous Example

+#### 3 LED wiring and Coding
+* Essentially we are using the same logic as the previous one.
+* Instead of 2 digitalWrite to turn off and on the 1 led, we will be need 6 of it to control 3 LEDS.
+* Just add in another 4 more digitalWrite with logic "HIGH" and "LOW" along with any delay timings you like!
+* Take a look at mine :)